COVID-19 Vaccine Resources

 Short-term mild or moderate side effects are normal after receiving vaccines.
 Side effects can be a sign that your immune system is responding to the vaccine.
 Common side effects may include a headache, chills, fatigue, muscle pain or a fever lasting a day or two.
 In rare instances, people can develop an allergic reaction shortly after they have been vaccinated.
 For this reason, all who receive vaccines are closely monitored for a period afterward by trained vaccine providers.
 The COVID-19 vaccine is not recommended for those who have had a severe allergic reaction to any ingredient in COVID-19 vaccines or after a previous dose of the vaccine.

 Can I get vaccinated and still get COVID-19?

-For the Pfizer and Moderna vaccines it takes 1 to 2 weeks following the second dose before a person is considered fully vaccinated and immune to COVID-19 at a level of 95%.
+After receiving a COVID-19 vaccine, it takes several weeks before a person is considered fully vaccinated against COVID-19 (please refer to “Peak Immunity” in the chart above).
 If you are exposed to COVID-19 just prior to or during this window after receiving the vaccines, it is still possible to get the virus.
-The Johnson & Johnson vaccine is 85% effective in preventing severe disease and also showed protection against COVID-19 related hospitalization and death, beginning 28 days after vaccination.

 Can the vaccines cause COVID-19?